Ali Fyffe.

 Image by Meghan Scerri.

-Image by Gem Scerri.
+Image by Jeremy Scerri.

 Ali Fyffe was born in Naarm, Australia and completed her undergraduate studies in notated music at the Victorian College of the Arts.
 She has since pursued studies at the Conservatoire à Rayonnement Régional de Boulogne-Billancourt in France.